Prior to learning on what to know before starting a blog site, let us get our basics strengthened.

 Those numbers are called IP address.
-The human readable names are called the domain names.
-So, one site is accessed by its respective address, which is also called as the Domain name.
+The human-readable names are called the domain names.
+So, one site is accessed by its respective address, which is also called the Domain name.

-Do not worry, I will re-emphasize these once we discuss them in detial in the upcoming sections.
-So, hearing or learning the same things again and again is certainly going to help you.
+Do not worry, I will re-emphasize these once we discuss them in detail in the upcoming sections.
+So, hearing or learning the same things, again and again, is certainly going to help you.

 Now, imagine the postal codes.
 The format of codes in one part of the world could be entirely different from the other part of the world.
 If so, how will the users sitting in different parts of the world know which format to use?